RahulSindwani1/ClassNotes/NoteZcashByRahul.md

 There has been a significant volume of research in providing solutions for existing cryptocurrencies that allow interested users to mix their coins in a way that achieves better anonymity than regular transactions [15, 41, 21, 24, 39, 14, 22, 25].
 There has also been a significantvolume of research on de-anonymizing Bitcoin [37, 38,12, 27, 40].
 In comparison, this paper implements heuristics but also provides a broader perspective on the entire Zcash ecosystem, as well as a more in-depth analysis of all interactions with (and within) the shielded pool.

 ### **[Conclusions]** ###
-The study applied both well-known clustering heuristics that have been developed for Bitcoin and attribution heuristics we developed ourselves that take into account Zcash’s shielded pool and its unique cast of characters.
-As with previous empirical analyses of other cryptocurrencies, our study has shown that most users are not taking advantage of the main privacy feature of Zcash at all.
+The study applied both well-known clustering heuristics that have been developed for Bitcoin and attribution heuristics developed in the study that take into account Zcash’s shielded pool and its unique cast of characters.
+As with previous empirical analyses of other cryptocurrencies, this study has shown that most users are not taking advantage of the main privacy feature of Zcash at all.

 ### **[References]** ###